datanav/docs/technical/hubspot-webcrm.rst

      - "string"

-HubSpot Deal to Webcrm Opportunities
+HubSpot Deal to WebCRM Opportunities
 ------------------------------------
-Every HubSpot Deal will be synchronized with a Webcrm Opportunities.
+Every HubSpot Deal will be synchronized with a WebCRM Opportunities.

-Once a link between a HubSpot Deal and a Webcrm Opportunities is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a WebCRM Opportunities is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Webcrm Opportunities:
+The following properties are synchronized between a HubSpot Deal and a WebCRM Opportunities:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Webcrm Opportunities Property
+     - WebCRM Opportunities Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - properties.deal_currency_code
      - OpportunityCurrencyName
      - "string"